sophia-hager/sophia-hager.github.io/_pages/about.md

 About Me
 ---
-I'm a second-year PhD student at Johns Hopkins University advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
+I'm a third-year PhD student at Johns Hopkins University advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
 My general research interest is controllable text generation and reasoning for language models; currently, I'm working on style-controlled generation and tool use for large language models.
 I received my BA in computer science from Smith College, where I worked on controllable music generation.

 Publications
 ---